nikgraf/webvr-experiments/README.md

 <img width="1176" alt="screen shot tree" src="https://cloud.githubusercontent.com/assets/223045/21510600/a1920982-cc95-11e6-8896-b5c963479a86.png">

 The goal of this stage was to create a `Tree` component.
 I created two geometries (tree-crown, tree-trunk) and placed them in my `World` component.
 After some positioning I could extract both into a `Tree` component.
-This allowed me to easily create a second try and place it next to the first one.
+This allowed me to create a second try and place it next to the first one.

 In addition I generated a plane geometry in Blender as floor.
 For the sky I generated a blue gradient image and used it in a `<Pano />` component.